software-shokunin/ShapesKata/README.md

 # Ruby

-To use the ruby starting point for the shapes kata run the following command to start guard listening for any code changes:
+To use the ruby starting point for the shapes kata run the following command (it will start guard  and listen for any code changes):
 `docker run -it -v "$PWD":/usr/src/app softwareshokunin/solid_ruby`

+Otherwise you must:

+    cd ruby
+    install ruby 2.3
+    bundle
+    bundle exec guard

 # JavaScript

-To use the javascript starting point for the shapes kata run the following commands:
+To use the javascript starting point for the shapes kata run the following command (it will run jasmine and watch for any code changes):
+`docker run -it -v "$PWD":/usr/src/app softwareshokunin/solid_js`

+Otherwise you must:

     cd javascript
     npm install